andrew/ultimate-awesome/README.md

 - [awesome-machine-learning-atomistic-simulation](https://github.com/m-k-S/awesome-machine-learning-atomistic-simulation) - An overview of literature that discusses the use of machine learning for atomistic simulations.
 - [awesome-nym](https://github.com/notrustverify/awesome-nym) - A curated list of resources about Nym.
 - [awesome-bdd](https://github.com/omergulen/awesome-bdd) - A collection of awesome things regarding the behavior-driven development ecosystem.
 A curated list of courses, tutorials, libraries, tips and tricks, books, videos, and awesome resources about BDD. .
-- [awesome-uc](https://github.com/open-source-uc/awesome-uc) - A curated list of awesome UC projects, software, tools and material.
 - [awesome-polymer](https://github.com/StartPolymer/awesome-polymer) - A collection of awesome Polymer resources.
 - [awesome-entrepreneur](https://github.com/SunitRoy2703/awesome-entrepreneur) - A curated list of awesome entrepreneurial podcast and learning resources🚀.
-- [awesome-programming-tutorials](https://github.com/TranBaVinhSon/awesome-programming-tutorials) - 📚 Collect all awesome programming tutorials.
+- [awesome-diagrams](https://github.com/terrastruct/awesome-diagrams) - A collection of software architecture diagrams.
 - [awesome-webdriverio](https://github.com/webdriverio/awesome-webdriverio) - A curated list of awesome WebdriverIO resources, libraries and tools.
 - [awesome-video-editing](https://github.com/wentianli/awesome-video-editing) - A paper list on video editing (in a cinematographic sense) and its related computer vision tasks.
 - [awesome-chaos-engineering](https://github.com/adriannovegil/awesome-chaos-engineering) - Awesome chaos engineering page.